Inquiries

 Studies of industry-specific guidelines (good practices)

-Support for supply chain audits
+Supply chain audits

 Equator Principles

-The Equator Principles is a framework that financial institutions use when financing a project involving large-scale development or construction to identify, assess, and manage that project related environmental and social risks.
+financing a project involving large-scale development or construction to identify, assess, and manage

 The latest Equator Principles (EP4) had come into full effect on October 1, 2020.
-Projects must meets requirements of the Equator Principles financed from financial institutions that have adopted the EP4.
+Projects must meets

 IFC Performance Standards

-IFC Performance Standards are the standard established by the International Finance Corporation (IFC) which asks its customers to comply with as a lending condition.
+Finance Corporation (IFC) which asks its customers to comply with as a lending condition.

 Countries and projects that are financed by the IFC are required to meet these requirements.
-These performance standards have now been adopted as international bench mark and are required of projects by many financial institutions, not only IFC.
+These

 02

-Support for human rights risk assessments
+Human rights risk assessments

-Recently, the manner in which projects deal with their stakeholders (local residents, workers, etc.) has been increasingly turning into a human rights issue.
-As a result, project proponents are being required to take actions to consider human rights.
+(local residents, workers, etc.) has been increasingly turning into a human rights issue.
+As a result,

 Service Examples